IvanShamatov/sinatra-soap/README.md

 ## Overview

 In case of simplicity and quick first working release:

- - WSDL would not be generated
- - WSDL would not be checked
- - Response would be ```"#{soap_action}Response"``` and types would guessed.

 ## Usage